marsgroves/CYBERSECURITY/Linux/LinuxSystemsAdmin.md

   2. Permissions on /etc/gshadow should allow only `root` read and write access.

     - Command to inspect permissions: ls -l /etc/gshadow
+    - Command to set permissions (if needed): sudo chmod 600 /etc/gshadow